-Boyan Slat was just a regular Dutch high-school student when he went on a diving trip to Greece.
+Boyan Slat was just a regular Dutch high-school student when he went on a diving trip to Greece in 2011.
 Once underwater, he was surrounded by plastic waste.
 "There were more plastic bags than fish," he told MNN a few years back.
 "That was the moment I realized it was a huge issue and that environmental issues are really the biggest problems my generation will face."

 "I finally decided to put both university and my social life on hold to focus all my time on developing this idea.
-I wasn't sure if it would succeed, but considering the scale of the problem I thought it was important to at least try,” said Slat.
+I wasn't sure if it would succeed, but considering the scale of the problem, I thought it was important to at least try," Slat said.

-And now, despite more than a few scientists denouncing his ideas, he's set to launch his garbage-collecting booms in 2018, after a two-year feasibility study.
-Just six years from his Greek dive to solution, the $320 million donated to his cause seem to have been worthwhile investments.
-According to Slat's current estimates, his booms will collect about 50 percent of the Great Pacific Ocean Garbage Patch in just five years (his previous estimate was that he would be able to collect 42 percent of it over 10 years).
+Just a few years after his Greek dive, the $320 million donated to Slat's cause seems to have been a worthwhile investment.
+According to his latest estimates, his booms will collect about half of the Great Pacific Garbage Patch in five years and aim to collect about 90 percent of it by 2040.